greeny-blue/cyber-portfolio/README.md

 ---

-## Background & Training
+## Background and Training

 My background is in academic data science and analytical tooling, and I am now applying those skills to cybersecurity while continuing to strengthen my software engineering and systems knowledge.
 Foundational security knowledge has been developed through self-directed study, including Cybrary’s Network+ and Security+ material and the TryHackMe Presecurity, Cybersecurity 101 and SOC Level 1 learning paths.

 My current focus is translating this theoretical foundation into practical defensive analysis and tooling, building small but well-documented projects that explore how security data can be analysed, interpreted and operationalised.
+Many projects examine how security data can be structured, visualised and interpreted in ways that support human analysts in identifying patterns, anomalies and meaningful signals within complex systems.

 ---

-## Ethics & Boundaries
+## Ethics and Boundaries

 All work is conducted in controlled, ethical contexts using synthetic or non-sensitive data.
 Projects are defensive in nature and intended for learning, analysis and resilience-focused use cases.

+---